ChatGPTDoesMods/BulkPurchase/README.md

 ![image](https://github.com/user-attachments/assets/ba9f5527-8a32-4ed0-9ea8-68e2f961003b)

 Some prices may be slightly off due to rounding issues in the main game.
-The amounts seem to even out across all items.
+(Up/down a few cents)